hpc-uk/archer-benchmarks/reports/single_node/index.md

 ## 3. Performance Limits

-To help understand the benchmark performance we have calculated the theoretical peak floating point performance for each of the systems and also measured the memory bandwidth using the STREAM benchmark (run within the HPC Challenge synthetic benchmark suite[ref]()) to measure the memory bandwidth on the different systems.
+To help understand the benchmark performance we have calculated the theoretical peak floating point performance for each of the systems and also measured the memory bandwidth using the STREAM benchmark (run within the [HPC Challenge synthetic benchmark suite](https://icl.utk.edu/hpcc/)) to measure the memory bandwidth on the different systems.
+STREAM is a simple synthetic benchmark program that measures sustainable memory bandwidth (in GB/s) and the corresponding computation rate for simple vector kernel.

 [Table 5](#tab5) details the theoretical single precision (SP) floating point performance for each of the systems used in our exercise and [Table 6](#tab6) shows some of the processor charateristics used to compute the CPU GFLOP/s performance figures.
 (Double